-There are 16 personality types defined by the Myers-Briggs personality inventory.
+The Myers-Briggs personality inventory defines 16 personality types.
 Two of them are INTPs and INTJs — both are introverted intellectuals who tend to be challenged in social settings and situations that may require an emotional response.
-They are masters of their own, logical domains, and their creativity and iconoclastic thinking makes them truly unique members of society.
+They are masters of their logical domains, and their creativity and unorthodox thinking make them genuinely unique members of society.

-In spite of their similarities, they do have key differences in the way they perceive and respond to the world.
+Despite their similarities, they have critical differences in how they perceive and respond to the world.
 The question is, what happens when these two personality types interact?
 Can they maintain a successful relationship, romantic or otherwise, with one another?

 Are INTPs and INTJs compatible enough to be in a romantic relationship?

 INTPs and INTJs have so much in common that it’s hard to imagine them not being completely compatible in a romantic relationship.
-They both love to get lost in a world of theories and ideas and both equally enjoy their alone time.
-They can, nonetheless, have major differences.
+They love getting lost in a world of theories and ideas and enjoy their alone time.
+They can, nonetheless, have significant differences.

-A closer examination of how their personalities function on a day-to-day basis reveals that INTPs and INTJs will likely have the potential for some serious disagreements.
+A closer examination of how their personalities function daily reveals that INTPs and INTJs will likely have the potential for severe disagreements.

 4 Characteristics of INTPs

-- Love to do puzzles, figure things out and theorize.
+- I love to do puzzles, figure things out, and theorize.

-- Have trouble making decisions because they worry that they haven’t fully considered every option.
+- They have trouble making decisions because they worry they haven’t fully considered every option.